UNLACING THE CORSET, UNLEASHING THE VOTE

 Above: The classic hourglass silhouette embodied in early-20th-century women’s fashion, with its narrow waist and flared hips.
 The hourglass silhouette owed much to hoops, bustles, and — especially — corsets.

-Corsets were originally a transformation of stays.
-Stays came out in the Elizabethan time period, with many small tunnel seams for reed or whale boning.
+Corsets had been an ubiquitous part of women’s attire for many years.
+Originally, they were a transformation of stays.
+Stays came out in the Elizabethan time period, with many small tunnel seams holding reed or whale boning.
 These stays helped disperse the weight of the many petticoats worn at the time.
-Eventually, stays became jumps, which then became the corset.
-The corset had spiral steel boning placed along the curves of the body and was laced from the middle of the waist out.
-This would sometimes even crack and break ribs to force the S-Curve shape.
-The corsets also had a long, steel “busk” at the back and front of the corset to support the shape, and to aid in putting them on.
+Eventually, stays became jumps, which then became corsets.
+Corsets had spiral steel boning placed along the curves of the body and were laced from the middle of the waist out.
+This would sometimes even crack or break ribs to force the S-Curve shape.
+Corsets also had long, steel “busks” at the back and front to support the shape, and to aid in putting them on.

-Corsets were normal wear up until World War I. During the Great War, women stepped into men’s jobs.
+Corsets were normal women’s wear up until World War I. During the Great War, women stepped into men’s jobs.
 This included factory work and working alongside the army overseas.
-Women had to lose their corsets to easily perform their duties.
+Women had to lose their corsets to more easily perform their duties.
 World War I has been labeled as demolishing our old social system and helping us get rid of old values and expectations of society.
-After the war, fashion designers tried to bring back the corset, but women fought back.
+After the war, fashion designers tried to bring back corsets, but women fought back.
 The concept of Haute Couture came out, as fashion designers began working hard on what to do with women’s fashion.
-They were now used to functional and more comfortable styles and would not look back.
+Women had become accustomed to more functional and comfortable styles and would not look back.

 The first fashion designer accredited to fashion without a corset was Paul Poiret.
 He created fashion dresses with a similar S-Curve silhouette, but with a high waist and accenting the natural curves of the body.
 These fashion designs came out in the early 1900s, with the first styles being released in the 1910s.
 His styles did not catch on, however, until after the war.